hilapeleg/www/_posts/2014-06-01-hackernews-redesign.md

 ![mockup_720x867.png](/media/mockup_720x867.png)
 ##
-I love challenges, specially in design.
-When i think the answer is right there and its only a matter of color / font / pattern and that's it!
-But then I find myself staring at the canvas and nothing.
+I love challenges, aspecially in design.
+When i think its obvious and it is only a matter of color / font / pattern and my project is done, I come to realize that my canvas is blank and nothing is working.

-When it comes to flat design the rules are quite clear and even universal.
-So why is it so hard to keep it simple?
+When we talk about flat design the rules are quite clear, so how come the challenge is to keep it simple?
-When I first saw Hacker News site I was told that the design stayed the same for years and it have no intension to change in the future.
+When I first saw Hacker News site my first impression was that the design is static and havn't renovate for years.

-So do why I (as many other great designers) want to make a "Re Design" to a platform that obviously working?
-Becouse of the challenge that can be found in dealing with few colors, and clear guide lines writing by the Y Combinator.
-The challnge is in with what i can innovate from minimum ingredients.
+my need (as many other designers) for re designing the platform (that obviously working) comes from the challenge with in. the challenge of dealing with few colors and clear design guide lines dictated by the Y Combinator.